 Demantoid was discovered in Russia in the early 19th century.
 In 1854, the noted mineralogist Nils Gustaf Nordenskiöld identified this gem as a variety of andradite garnet.
 These stones had such exceptional brilliance and dispersion or “fire” that they inspired Nordenskiöld to name demantoid after its “diamond-like” appearance.

 In fact, this garnet has greater brilliance and a higher dispersion than its diamond namesake as well as other well-known green gemstones, such as emerald and peridot.
 Although dark body colors can mask their dispersion, small demantoids with light colors are quite dazzling.

 Demantoid was a popular gemstone during the Belle Époque period (1890-1915), especially in Art Nouveau jewelry.
 The Russian Czars particularly favored this gem.

-Heat can be used to improve color.
+Heating may improve demantoid color.
 This is a stable and undetectable treatment.

-Demantoids are typically small.
+Demantoids are typically small stones.
 Stones larger than 10 carats are very rare.
+Faceted stones greater than 1 carat are rarely seen.
 The largest demantoid ever found hailed from the Russian Urals and weighed 252.5 carats or 50.5 grams.

-Heat sensitive garnets should be cleaned with warm water, detergent, and a soft brush.
+Heat sensitive garnets, like demantoids, should be cleaned with warm water, detergent, and a soft brush.
 Avoid mechanical cleaning and exposure to extreme heat.
-Consult our gemstone care guide and jewelry cleaning guide for more information.